jonaschlegel/archaeological-fields-and-methods/README.md

 #### Research Companies and Institutes

-- **[Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](http://archpro.lbg.ac.at/)** (Vienna, Austria - Europe): A leader in developing and applying non-invasive methods, including aerial and geophysical prospection technologies, in archaeology.
+- **[Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](http://archpro.lbg.ac.at/)** (Vienna, Austria - Europe): A former leader in developing and applying non-invasive methods, including aerial and geophysical prospection technologies, in archaeology.
+The insitute was discontinued in March 2024.
 - **[Historic England - Airborne and Remote Sensing](https://historicengland.org.uk/research/methods/airborne-remote-sensing/)** (UK): Specializes in aerial photography, LiDAR, and other remote sensing technologies for heritage research and conservation.
 - **[Aerial Archaeology Research Group (AARG)](https://aargonline.com/wp/)** (International): A global group dedicated to the study and promotion of aerial archaeology and the interpretation of aerial imagery.